spawnmarvel/linux-and-azure/azure-extra-linux-vm/zabbix_monitor_vms_snmp_default/README.md

 4. System & Network Reliability
 5. Http

 🔵 web.page.get[localhost,,80] : it’s a great way to verify that a local service (like WinGate's management interface, Grafana, or a local web server) is actually rendering content, rather than just having a "running" process.
+(Fetches the raw application landing page text).

 Example: